TREEcg/specification/specs/2-traversing.md

 # Traversing Node elements

 A `tree:Node` element __may__ have one or more `tree:relation` properties.
-A relation is an entity of the type `tree:Relation`, and __may__ have a more specific types.
+A relation is an entity of the type `tree:Relation`, and __may__ have a more specific type.
 A `tree:Relation` __must__ have one `tree:node` object of the type `tree:Node`.
-By default, all nodes need to be followed, unless the client flags this relation for pruning.
+By default, all nodes need to be followed, unless the client is able to select this relation for pruning (see next section).

 The `tree:Relation`’s `tree:value` __must__ be set.
 The object of `tree:value` __should__ be accompanied by a data type when it is a literal value.

-Every `tree:Relation` __should__ have a `tree:path`, indicating on what exact triple(s) the `tree:value` applies.
+Every `tree:Relation` __should__ have a `tree:path`, indicating on what triple(s) the `tree:value` applies.
 For the different ways to express or handle a `tree:path`, we refer to [2.3.1 in the shacl specification](https://www.w3.org/TR/shacl/#x2.3.1-shacl-property-paths).
-Mind that all possible combinations of e.g., `shacl:alternativePath` or `shacl:inversePath` may be used.
+All possible combinations of e.g., `shacl:alternativePath`, `shacl:inversePath` or `shacl:inLanguage` in the SHACL spec can be used.
 When `shacl:alternativePath` is used, the order in the list will define the importance of the order when evaluating the `tree:Relation`.

-If no `tree:path` is provided in this document, the `tree:value` must be compared to all objects that _can be compared to_ the `tree:value` as defined by the type of the relation.
+When no `tree:path` is provided in this document, the `tree:value` must be compared to all objects that _can be compared to_ the `tree:value` as defined by the type of the relation.

+__Informative note 1__: The latter enables server developers to indicate an index on all literals of the members (e.g., a prefix relation on title, description and body text) without having to indicate all of the alternative paths in the `tree:path`.

-If a `tree:path` is defined, and
+When a `tree:path` is defined, and
- 1. If no `hydra:member` relations are defined, the `tree:path` needs to be evaluated on all triples in the page
+ 1. When no `hydra:member` relations are defined, the `tree:path` needs to be evaluated on all triples in the page
- 2. If a `hydra:member` relationship is defined, the `tree:path` starts from the member URI.
-The target object __should__ be materialized in the current Node document, but when it is not, the object __may__ be considered implicit.
+ 2. When a `hydra:member` relationship is defined, the `tree:path` starts from the member URI.
+The target object __should__ be materialized in the current Node document, but when it is not, the object __may__ be considered implicit (only on the condition both `tree:path` and `hydra:member` is defined).
 <!-- MAYBE 3.
 For quad representations, you can find the triple on which the `tree:path` should be evaluated by adding the graph name as an object of `tree:memberGraph` to the `hydra:Collection`. #PC: I’m unsure why to add this.
 I think it only adds complexity without adding real benefits to the data model, serialization, bandwidth, query performance, etc.-->

-The result of the evaluation of the `tree:path`, is the value on which the `tree:value` is based.
+The result of the evaluation of the `tree:path`, is the value that must be compared to the `tree:value`.
+When no `tree:path` is defined, the `tree:value` applies to all comparable properties of the `hydra:member` elements.

-When no `tree:path` is defined, the `tree:value` applies to the `hydra:member` elements, or all of the triples their objects given in the page when no `hydra:member` is available.
-If due to `rdfs:range` incompatibility, the object cannot be compared, the triple automatically becomes not part of the comparison.
+When also no `hydra:member` is defined, the `tree:value` __must__ be compared to all triples in the document.
+When due to `rdfs:range` incompatibility, the object cannot be compared, the object will not be considered for comparison.

 Every node __may__ provide a `tree:remainingItems`.
 A client __may__ use `tree:remainingItems` to estimate the completeness of the downloaded elements to the end-user.

-__Informative note 1__: Not having a `hydra:member` or `tree:path` may be useful for triple-based indexes such as [Triple Pattern Fragments](https://www.hydra-cg.com/spec/latest/triple-pattern-fragments/).
-In order to support metadata about the triples itself, something like [RDF*](http://blog.liu.se/olafhartig/tag/rdf-star/) would be needed.
+__Informative note 2__: Not having a `hydra:member` nor `tree:path` may also be useful for triple-based indexes such as [Triple Pattern Fragments](https://www.hydra-cg.com/spec/latest/triple-pattern-fragments/).
+In order to support metadata about the triples itself, something like [RDF*](http://blog.liu.se/olafhartig/tag/rdf-star/) would otherwise be needed, or a triple indicating whether we should look at the page as a “page of triples” or a “page of members”.

-__Informative note 2__: A client needs to keep a list of already visited pages, as despite this being the Tree Ontology, circular references and back-links are allowed.
+__Informative note 3__: A client needs to keep a list of already visited pages, as despite this being the Tree Ontology, circular references and back-links are not explicitly prohibited.

-__Informative note 3__: In contrast to `shacl:path`, a `tree:path` __may__ refer to an implicit property and may not materialized in the current response.
-The property can be inferred, fetched through another `hydra:Collection`, or simply retrieved by URI dereferencing of the subject.
-The latter is only recommended for a low amount of resources.
+__Informative note 4__: In contrast to `shacl:path`, a `tree:path` __may__ refer to an implicit property and may not materialized in the current response.
+This may break SPARQL processors that did not yet come across the object before in their query plan.
+However, the tree may still be useful for query processors that, for example, prioritize queries according to the user’s location, and first download nodes that are nearby the user.
+Therefore, the materialized location of the object is not needed.
+While not recommended, possible heuristics could try to inferred the data, could try to fetch it through another `hydra:Collection`, or retrieve it using URI dereferencing.

 ## Relation